Oct

 Economic sustainability - Worker Pay

-Unfortunately, the majority of coffee growers earn very little money.
-In fact, according to Rushton, more than 5.5 million coffee farmers live in poverty.
-This is due in part to the low prices paid for raw coffee beans on the global market.
+The underpayment of coffee growers is a significant issue, contributing to over 5.5 million coffee farmers living in poverty according to Rushton.
+This situation stems from the low prices raw coffee beans fetch on the global market.

 Social sustainability - Worker's rights

-In addition, child labor is still widespread in the coffee industry; it's estimated that over two million children are involved in growing and harvesting coffee beans each year.
+In addition, child labor is still widespread in some countries; it's estimated that over two million children are involved in growing and harvesting coffee beans each year.
 According to Dr. Chen, no single organism can solve these issues.
 We have to act collectively to make a change

 Environmental sustainability